-The following table reflects obligations not reflected on the Consolidated Balance Sheet as of October 3, 2015:
+The following table reflects obligations not reflected on the Consolidated Balance Sheet as of October 1, 2016:

-Payments due by fiscal year (in thousands) Total 2015 2016 2017 2018 th ereafter Inventory purchase obligation (1) \$ 80,600 \$ 80,600 \$ \$ \$ \$ - Operating lease obligations (2) 30,195 4,874 4,180 3,498 2,956 14,687 Total \$ 110,795 \$ 85,474 \$ 4,180 \$ 3,498 \$ 2,956 \$ 14,687
+Payments due by fiscal year (in thousands) Total 2016 2017 2018 2019 tl nereafter Inventory purchase obligation (1) \$ 102,423 \$ 102,423 \$ \$ \$ \$ Operating lease obligations (2) 27,316 5,087 3,960 3,203 3,192 11,874 Total \$ 129,739 \$ 107,510 \$ 3,960 \$ 3,203 \$ 3,192 \$ 11,874

-(1) The Company orders inventory components in the normal course of its business.
-A portion of these orders are noncancelable and a portion may have varying penalties and charges in the event of cancellation.

-(2) The Company has minimum rental commitments under various leases (excluding taxes, insurance, maintenance and repairs, which are also paid by the Company) primarily for various facility and equipment leases, which expire periodically through 2018 (not including lease extension options, if applicable).
+- (1) The Company orders inventory components in the normal course of its business.
+A portion of these orders are non-cancelable and a portion may have varying penalties and charges in the event of cancellation. - (2) The Company has minimum rental commitments under various leases (excluding taxes, insurance, maintenance and repairs, which are also paid by the Company) primarily for various facility and equipment leases, which expire periodically through 2018 (not including lease extension options, if applicable).

-Pursuant to ASC No. 840, Leases, for lessee's involvement in asset construction, the Company was considered the owner of the Building during the construction phase of the ADL.
-The building was completed on December 1, 2013 and Pte signed a Lease Agreement with the Landlord to lease from the Landlord approximately 198,000 square feet, representing approximately 70% of the Building.
+Pursuant to ASC No. 840, Leases, for lessee's involvement in asset construction, the Company was considered the owner of the Building during the construction phase.
+The Building was completed on December 1, 2013 and Pte signed an agreement with the Landlord to lease from the Landlord approximately 198,000 square feet, representing approximately 70% of the Building.
 Following the completion of construction, we performed a sale-leaseback analysis pursuant to ASC 840-40 and determined that because of our continuing involvement, ASC 840-40 precluded us from derecognizing the asset and associated financing obligation.
 As such, we reclassified the asset from construction in progress to Property, Plant and Equipment and began to depreciate the building over its estimated useful life of 25 years.
 We concluded that the term of the financing obligation is 10 years.
 This is equal to the non-cancellable term of our lease agreement with the Landlord.
-As of October 3, 2015, we recorded a financing obligation related to the Building of \$16.5 million (see Note 9 above).
+As of October 1, 2016, the financing obligation related to the Building is \$16.7 million (see Note 10 above).
 The financing obligation is not reflected in the table above.